 Understanding the entire investment process and the accompanying risks is easier.
 But if retail investors can embrace the disciplined approach that institutional investors use, achieving a financial goal or retirement needs is not far-fetched.
 That is the secret behind their winning ways.

-Regardless of the strategey or the type of investing approach one chooses to take, TJ Tan from DCG Capital offers main pieces of advice for the retail investors out there:
+Regardless of the strategy or the type of investing approach one chooses to take, TJ Tan from DCG Capital offers sage pieces of advice for retail investors:

 - Invest only in things you can understand.